TOC (auto-generated)

 1. The CTM for the symbol certifies the registration status of a tax practitioner and not the quality or accuracy of the services performed by the tax practitioner.

-2. Services will meet the certification requirements if they are provided by a registered tax agent, BAS agent of tax (financial) adviser who has agreed to, and abides by, these CTM Rules.
+2. Services will meet the certification requirements if they are provided by a registered tax agent or BAS agent who has agreed to, and abides by, these CTM Rules.
 Further, to meet the certification requirements, a registered tax practitioner must not have been directed by the TPB to not use the symbol.

 3. In the event that a tax practitioner wishes to dispute a decision made by the TPB in relation to its services meeting the certification requirements, the process set out in clause 16 of the terms and conditions contained in Appendix 1 is to apply.